 The life sciences industry is experiencing rapid transformation propelled by scientific and technological advancements.
 In this ever-changing landscape, procurement professionals play a vital role in ensuring organizations remain competitive.
-In a recent joint webinar with ISG, industry experts discussed the challenges and opportunities facing procurement in the life sciences industry.
+In a recent joint webinar with ISG, industry experts discussed the challenges and opportunities facing procurement transformation in life sciences.
 This blog post provides an insightful overview of the panel discussion, highlighting key points and offering valuable insights into the future of procurement.

 Here are the key highlights from the panel discussion: